einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 $
 {% endhighlight %}

+Verify that you're currently working on the new branch `gh-pages`:

+{% highlight terminal %}
+$ git branch
+* gh-pages
+  master
+{% endhighlight %}

-So now you're working on the new branch `gh-pages`.
+So now you're working on `gh-pages`.
 That's good.
 Our next step is to `git rebase` our previous commits — which is a little bit like `git merge` — migrating our code from the `master` branch into the new `gh-pages` branch:

 {% highlight terminal %}
 $ git rebase master